Archdiocese of Newark: 1853 to 1873

 In 1853, Pope Pius IX erected the Diocese of Newark, taking all of New Jersey from the Dioceses of New York and Philadelphia.
-The pope named Reverend James Bayley as the first bishop of Newark.
+The pope named James Bayley as the first bishop of Newark.

 Having limited funds to operate the diocese, Bayley appealed to the Society for the Propagation of the Faith in Lyon, France for assistance in 1854.
 The Society gave him approximately 19,000 francs.
 He also received material assistance from the Leopoldine Society in Vienna.
 In 1855, Bayley estimated the number of Catholics in the diocese at 40,000, mainly Irish and German.

 In 1856, Bayley opened Chegary Academy in Madison.
 The school moved in 1860 to South Orange, where it was incorporated in 1861 as Seton Hall College.
 The college also had a seminary.
 In 1857, a group of Benedictine Sisters arrived from Pennsylvania to establish schools in the diocese.
 The next year, Bayley sent five women to train with the Sisters of Charity.
 In 1872, Bayley became archbishop of Baltimore.

 1873 to 1900

-To replace Bayley, Reverend Michael Corrigan of Newark became the second bishop of Newark, appointed by Pius IX in 1873.
-At that time, Catholic boys sent to state institutions were unable to attend mass.
+To replace Bayley, Pope Pius IX name Michael Corrigan of Newark as the second bishop of Newark in 1873.
+At that time, Catholic boys sent by the courts to state institutions were unable to attend mass.
 Corrigan offered clergy to provide that service, but the State of New Jersey refused.
-In response, he established the Catholic Protectory in Denville as an alternative to the state institutions, where Catholic boys were taught skills and trades.
-Corrigan also established a House of the Good Shepherd for girls in 1875 in Newark.
+In response, he established the Denville Catholic Protectory School in Denville as an alternative to the state institutions.
+Catholic boys were taught skills and trades there.
+Corrigan also established a House of the Good Shepherd for Wayward Girls in 1875 in Newark.
 In 1880, a group of Dominican Nuns of the Perpetual Adoration arrived in Newark from France.
-Corrigan became coadjutor archbishop for New York in 1880.
+Corrigan was named coadjutor archbishop for the Archdiocese of New York in 1880.

-The next bishop of Newark was Reverend Winand Wigger of Newark, named by Pope Leo XIII in 1881.
+The next bishop of Newark was Winand Wigger, taking office in 1881.
 That same year, the pope erected the Diocese of Trenton, taking the southern portion of New Jersey from the Diocese of Newark.
 Shortly after his installation, Wigger remarked "In the Church of God there is no distinction of race, color or tongue."
 At the time of his consecration as a bishop, the diocese had 121 priests, 83 churches, 18,396 students enrolled in diocesan schools, and a Catholic population of 145,000.

 After surveying the church property in the diocese, Wigger negotiated a $2 million loan to cover the mortgages on many churches.
 In 1883, he moved the Catholic Protectory from Danville to Mount Arlington and established the Sacred Heart Union to aid in its maintenance.
 Wigger was fiercely hostile to the sale of alcohol; in 1884, he ordered his priests to deny the last rites of the Church to anyone who sold alcohol to minors or those with alcohol abuse problems.
 The brewers in the diocese were generally German and the saloon keepers predominantly Irish, but some viewed Wigger's hostility to alcoholic beverages as having an anti-Irish bias.